- From £17.95

 Stopping the dog peeing may be impractical so you have two options to prevent urine burn:

-Keep your eye on the dog when it first goes on to the lawn and poor a bucket of water on to the place where the dog pees to dilute the urine.
+Keep your eye on the dog when it first goes on to the lawn and pour a bucket of water on to the place where the dog pees to dilute the urine.

 Better still keep a high level of moisture in the lawn where the dog pees.
 During dry spells, put the sprinkler on once or twice a week for an hour.
 Then when the dog goes to the toilet the urine will dilute very quickly due to soil moisture thus reducing most of the damage.